obinesto/youtube-clone/README.md

   - Email/Password and Google sign-in
   - Protected routes for authenticated features
   - Password reset functionality

+- **Progressive Web App (PWA)**
+  - Installable on mobile and desktop devices for an app-like experience.
+  - Offline caching of core assets for instant loading.
+  - Push notifications for user interactions (e.g., liking a video).

 - **Video Experience**
   - YouTube video playback with custom controls